AMorgaut/wakanda-node/doc_node/process.markdown

 The shell that executed node should see the exit code as 1.

-## process.exitCode

-A number which will be the process exit code, when the process either exits gracefully, or is exited via `process.exit()` without specifying a code.

-Specifying a code to `process.exit(code)` will override any previous setting of `process.exitCode`.

 ## process.getgid()

-Note: this function is only available on POSIX platforms (i.e. not Windows, Android)
+Note: this function is only available on POSIX platforms (i.e. not Windows)

 Gets the group identity of the process.
 (See getgid(2).)
 This is the numerical group id, not the group name.